 Another misconception is that coronavirus will stall out when it's warmer out (a piece of misinformation that was even repeated by President Trump).
 This is the case with the regular flu, which thrives in cold, dry conditions such as winter weather, and tends to die out when it's hot and muggy.
 But it's too early to tell if that will be the case for coronavirus as well.
 What's more, since the disease is spreading in hotter climates including Singapore and Australia, there's reason to believe warmer weather won't be enough to stop it in its tracks.

-Myth: Face masks can protect you from the coronavirus
+Claim: Face masks can protect you from the coronavirus

-Fact: Face masks offer some protection, but aren't recommended for healthy people
+Fact: Face masks offer some protection

 Face masks are generally used to prevent the spread of airborne viruses, which COVID-19 is not.
 Coronavirus spreads from person to person via respiratory droplets that are produced when someone who is infected coughs or sneezes, according to the CDC.

 Surgical masks can be useful in theory, says Dr. Sovndal.
 "If someone were to sneeze, and there was a droplet, it could protect your face from that droplet," he explains.
 But, coronavirus may enter through other areas like your eyes — especially if you touch your face.
-They may act as a reminder to avoid doing that, though.
+They may act as a reminder to avoid doing that.

-Myth: Drinking water every 15 minutes prevents the coronavirus from entering your lungs
+Claim: Drinking water every 15 minutes prevents the coronavirus from entering your lungs

 This little bit of misinformation is especially insidious — the chain text that's going around claims it's based on facts from Stanford University.
 Don't believe it.
 In a statement the university released to The Verge, a media relations specialist said: "A widely distributed email about COVID-19 that is attributed to a 'Stanford Hospital board member' contains inaccurate information.
 It did not come from Stanford Medicine."